 When to choose iOS or Android first

 Taking into account all mentioned above, we’d like to highlight some points helping you to decide for which platform you should develop your app first.
 Of course it would be perfect if you could reach both Android and iOS users and increase your overall revenue from a solution, but it is okay to start with one platform which is better for your particular needs.
+There is also a possibility to convert an iOS app into Android and vice versa with the appropriate tech possibilities.

 So iOS app can be a good idea for you if you: